-Based on the findings contained within this Eligibility Report, both the improved parcels and the unimproved (vacant) parcels within the Project Area qualify as a 'blighted area' in accordance with the eligibility criteria as established in the Act.
+Based on the findings contained within this Eligibility Report, the Project Area qualifies as both a 'conservation area' and a 'blighted area' in accordance with the eligibility criteria as established in the Act.

-As shown in the summary below, the improved area within the Project Area qualifies as a "blighted area" meeting five (5) of the eligibility criteria, and the unimproved area within the Project Area qualifies as a 'blighted area' meeting two (2) of the vacant land eligibility criteria.
+As shown in the summary below, the Project Area qualifies as a "blighted area" meeting five (5) of the eligibility criteria.
+As the majority of buildings are in excess of 35 years in age, the Project Area therefore also qualifies as a 'conservation area.'

 Each of the following factors contributes significantly towards the eligibility of the Project Area.
-All of these characteristics point to the need for designation as a Redevelopment Project Area, to be followed by public intervention in order that redevelopment might occur.
+All of these characteristics point to the need for designation of the Project Area as a Tax Increment Financing District, to be followed by public intervention in order that redevelopment might occur.

-Eligibility Criterion (improved) Qualifying Factor
+Eligibility Criterion Qualifying Factor

 Dilapidation No

 Obsolescence YES

 Deterioration YES

 Illegal Uses No

 Below Code Standards YES

 Excessive Vacancies No

 Lack of Ventilation No

 Inadequate Utilities YES

 Excessive Land Coverage No

 Deleterious Land Use No

 Lack of Planning YES

 Environmental No

 Decline in EAV No

 Total 5